G40styBoy/Infinity-Blade-Save-Dumper/README.md

 ## ⚠️ Notes
 - Currently only works with **unencrypted** save files.
 Planning to add encrypted save support in the future.
-- Program is currently set to only deserialize IB3 saves.
+- Tool is currently set to only deserialize IB3 saves.
 This is of course changable, but **seamless** modification to all file types is not implemented yet.
+- Tool is still in early stages of development.
+If bugs are encountered please create an issue.
+This will be released whenever im satisfied with the build quality.